Sign In / Sign Out

 - Map and Locations

 The MA in communication studies is a cutting-edge degree program designed for students who wish to pursue a wide range of communication professions.
 The program provides exposure to a variety of research methods, communication theories and practical applications, with a special emphasis on advocacy.
-Students use multiple perspectives to explore a variety of topics and issues in communication.

 The MA in communication studies is a cutting-edge degree program designed for students who wish to pursue a wide range of communication professions.